Parkland Child Custody Lawyer

 Family law covers some of the most sensitive subject matters within the civil court system.
 This is especially true of cases that involve children.
 Whether a couple is divorcing has never been married, if there are shared minor children who desire to live separately, the two parties must generally work out an agreement for the child(ren)’s welfare and provision.

-At Stuart N. House, P.A., we have over two decades of experience helping parents fight for their rights in the courtroom.
-To reach our firm and arrange a free consultation, contact us online or via phone at (954) 388-8443.
+The attorney at Stuart N. House, P.A., has over two decades of experience helping parents fight for their rights in the courtroom.
+To reach the firm and arrange a free consultation, use the online form or call 754-732-7482.

 How Does Florida Law Affect Child Custody Battles?

 Because each state determines child custody laws, parents should note that the laws of the respective state govern the family court judge who presides over their case.
 Related laws typically govern how custody decisions are reached, the details and parameters of joint custody, and whether a parent may receive visitation rights.
 In Florida, these laws comply with the Uniform Child Custody Jurisdiction and Enforcement Act.

 If a child’s parents are unable to reach an agreement on how to divide responsibilities for custody and child welfare, the parties may be required to attend a hearing before a judge.
 The judge determines what arrangement is in the best interest of the child.
 Family court judges in Florida are permitted to consider relevant factors in deciding what is in the child’s best interest.
 Factors judges consider include: